 Does legal professional privilege apply to the correspondence of non-national qualified lawyers?

 Legal professional privilege is available in relation to legal advice from foreign lawyers, provided that the 'dominant purpose' requirement is met.

 A client will be deemed to have waived legal professional privilege if the client acts in a way which is inconsistent with the confidentiality which the legal professional privilege is supposed to protect.
 Waiver of legal professional privilege may be implied in some circumstances.

 It is important to maintain the confidentiality of communications and documents that legal professional privilege attaches to.
-Legal professional privilege has been deemed to be waived in circumstances where the substance, general essence or conclusion of legal advice has been communicated in a public forum such as a media statement, board papers that have been provided to third parties or during negotiations.
+Legal professional privilege has been deemed to be waived in circumstances where the substance, general essence or conclusion of legal advice has been communicated in a public forum such as a media statement, board papers that have been provided to third parties, through partial disclosure to a regulatory body of the contents of a document or during negotiations.

 Legal professional privilege in the context of merger control

 Under the Competition and Consumer Act 2010 (Cth), the Australian Competition and Consumer Commission (ACCC) has broad powers to compel the production of documents, including by way of subpoenas and search warrants.

 The general principles of privilege (as outlined above) apply to competition or merger control in Australia, and in respect of enforcement action taken by the ACCC.